0%

 Explanation:

 This solution divides the array into several groups by the number of bits that are set.
 The popcount() function here is an library function that used to find the number of set bits in a variable.
 And the if (const uint8_t ccnt = popcount(v); pcnt == ccnt) structure is to define a variable within the if-else if-else structure and use it for boolean expression in a brief way.
+The if-else if-else structure in the code is doing mainly for:

 • Checking set bits of current variable v, if current number of set bit ccnt equals the number of set bits of last variable pcnt, then they are in the same group.
 Then update the maximum and the minimum value of current group into cmin and cmax.